 Use hand gloves while plucking to keep yourself away from getting sore.

-Method – 2: Pluck Chicken Using a Tabletop Plucker
+How To Pluck A Chicken Using A Tabletop Plucker

-If you’re not like to use your hands for pulling the feather, there is even an easier way for you.
+If you’re not like to use your hands to pull the feather, there is even an easier way for you.
 Yes, you can pluck a chicken from 30 seconds to a minute using a Tabletop plucker.

 But you need to spend some money to buy the machine.